CDKL5 Australia

 Kids Research, Children’s Hospital at Westmead / University of Sydney

 Leads the Molecular Neurobiology Lab at Kids Research, Westmead Children’s Hospital.
-Translational research developing gene therapies for genetic neurodevelopmental disorders, including CDKL5 deficiency disorder.
+Translational research developing gene therapies for genetic neurodevelopmental disorders, including CDKL5 Deficiency Disorder.

 Professor Jenny Downs